z1137254268/fastmac/README.md

 I don't have a Mac, but I often want to test my software on a Mac, or build software for folks using Macs.
 Rather than shelling out thousands of dollars to buy a Mac, it turns out we can use GitHub Actions to give us access to one for free! `fastmac` makes this process as simple as possible.
 Note that this only gives us access to a terminal shell, not a full GUI.
 See below for how to get started.
 [Click here](https://files.fast.ai/images/fastmac.png) for a little video that shows all the steps.

+**NB**: Please check the [GitHub Actions Terms of Service](https://docs.github.com/en/github/site-policy/github-additional-product-terms#5-actions-and-packages).
+Note that your repo needs to be public, otherwise you have a strict monthly limit on how many minutes you can use.
+Note also that according to the TOS the repo that contains these files needs to be the same one where you're developing the project that you're using it for, and specifically that you are using it for the "*production, testing, deployment, or publication of [that] software project*".

 ## Clone template

 First, [click here](https://github.com/fastai/fastmac/generate) to create a copy of this repo in your account.
 Type `fastmac` under "repository name" and then click "Create repository from template".
 After about 10 seconds, you'll see a screen that looks just like the one you're looking at now, except that it'll be in your repo copy.